 Below I present a simple dynamic model and use it to study how growth, fertility, and legal regimes that are relatively more favorable to women affect male preferences towards a patriarchal system relative to one in which women have equal property rights.
 I do not model the intricate legal system that governed the ability to bequeath, the inheritance rights in the case of a spouse's death (dower and curtesy), the differences between the treatment of real and personal property, or the consequences of divorce.
-Instead, I simplify matters by assuming that the issue is one of control over the allocation of the income derived from capital, whether it is for consumption or for bequests.
+Instead, I simplify matters by assuming that the issue is one of control over the allocation of property income, for consumption or for bequests.
 While this is a considerable abstraction, it hopefully serves to clarify some of the basic implications of the two property systems.